webb1es/dotenvify/README.md

 # Get help with available options
 dotenvify -h

+# Ignore variables with lowercase keys
+dotenvify -no-lower your-vars.txt
+# or using the shorthand flag
+dotenvify -nl your-vars.txt

 # The output is always in export KEY="VALUE" format
 # .env will be overwritten if it already exists
 ```